 By Pertina Seah & Jenany Nathan

 Ms Rosie Wee, niece of Miss Siong Siew Woon and granddaughter of Mr Siong Keng Hoon.
-Image by Charmaine Chua.
+Image provided by Charmaine Chua.

 A well-loved teacher at Singapore Chinese Girls’ School until her retirement, the late Miss Siong Siew Woon was a strong believer in education.
 It was this belief that prompted her to make a legacy gift to Yale-NUS College to establish the Siong Keng Hoon Study Award in honour of her father.
 The study award will help students with demonstrated financial need to defray their tuition and residential fees.